 If you have a handful of remotes you regularly juggle, and you have a smartphone, then the SofaBaton U2 is the best way to tame them.
 The SofaBaton U2 picks up the mantle left by the Logitech Harmony remotes, pairing simple programming with excellent ease of use.
 While the more-expensive Logitech 665 offers more power -- including the ability to program more sophisticated macros or "activities" -- the SofaBaton is the best universal remote for most people.

-Logitech Harmony wrote the book on the universal remote control devices and these are the most basic clickers I can recommend for a smart home.
-The main appeal over a cheaper, non-Harmony-based smart remote controller, or the device that comes with your set-top boxes, is the activity-based control.
-Press the "Watch TV" to use as a TV remote or "Listen to Music" buttons and the Logitech Harmony remote controller turns on all the relevant devices (such as your smart TV, blu-ray player, and AV receiver), switches to the right inputs and maps the keys to that activity: Volume to the receiver and Channel up-down to the box, for example.
+Logitech Harmony wrote the book on the universal remote control devices, and this remote is still very good despite being discontinued.
+The main appeal over cheaper universal remotes, including the Sofbaton U2, is the activity-based control.
+Press the "Watch TV," "Play Game" or "Listen to Music" and the Logitech Harmony remote turns on all the relevant devices (such as your smart TV, cable box game console and AV receiver), switches to the right inputs and maps the keys to that activity: Volume to the receiver and Channel up-down to the cable box, for example.

 This controlling universal remote is often sold for as little as $80 or less, so definitely wait for a sale on this device -- or Prime Day -- before buying it.

 It's worth noting that the 2019 Fire TV Cube has been replaced by a new Fire TV Cube.
 Look out for CNET's full review shortly.